 UNMAS supports the National Mine Action Authority (CCLAM) in coordinating humanitarian mine action activities in the DRC.
 In addition, UNMAS conducts survey operations in suspected hazardous areas.
 To promote community safety and to raise awareness on the risks posed by explosive hazards and SALW, UNMAS conducts victims’ assistance activities and delivers risk education (RE) to conflict-affected communities.
 Channels for conveying RE messages include direct sessions, radio broadcasting in local languages, SMS campaigns, public events and the distribution of leaflets with information on how to avoid explosive incidents, identify and report contamination.

-For the 2018/2019 fiscal year, UNMAS received funding from MONUSCO Assessed Budget as well as extra-budgetary funding from the Central Emergency Relief Fund.
-UNMAS was also supported financially by the Governments of Japan, Korea, Cyprus, Netherlands, Denmark as well as the Korean International Cooperation Agency and the United Nations Association of Sweden.
+Since January 2018, UNMAS has received funding from MONUSCO Assessed Budget as well as extra-budgetary funding from the Central Emergency Relief Fund.
+UNMAS was also supported financially by the Governments of Japan, Korea, Cyprus, Netherlands, Denmark as well as the Korean International Cooperation Agency (KOICA) and the United Nations Association of Sweden.
 Additionally, the Government of Switzerland and Sweden provided in-kind personnel, including explosive ordnance disposal, information management, security and logistics experts, contributing to achieve UNMAS objectives in the DRC.